-In respect of the interest in land described as: and pursuant Campbell River Indian Band Property Taxation Law, 2011, I hereby certify as follows: to the That all taxes due and payable in respect of the above-referenced interest in land have been as of the date of this certificate. n paid OR That unpaid taxes, including interest, penalties and costs in the amount of (\$) are due and owing on the above-referenced interest in land as of the date of certificate.
-The following persons are jointly and severally liable for all unpaid taxes: Tax Administrator for the Campbell River Indian Band Dated:
+In respect of the inter est in land described as: and pursuant to the MCIB Property Taxation Law, 2013, 1 here eby certify as follows: payable in respect of the above-refe he date of this certificate. erenced interest in land OR ncluding interest, penalties and co in land as of the date of of this certificate.
+The following persons s are jointly and severally liable for a all unpaid taxes: Tax Administrator for the Lil'wat Nation Dated: 20